 1. Writing a book

-Well, time is money.
-And don’t expect your book to be ready in two weeks.
-When writing a book, your time is your biggest cost.
-Don’t be fooled: writing is hard work.
-You simply need to sit down and do it.
-If you don’t want to invest your time, you can try co-writing your book with someone or hire a ghostwriter.
-Both options could have up-front costs, and can involve splitting your royalties.
+When you write a book, your time is your biggest cost (time is money!)
+If you don’t want to invest your time, you can try co-writing your book or hiring a ghostwriter.
+Both options could have up-front costs and can involve splitting your royalties.
 If you decide to hire a ghostwriter (or if you are a ghostwriter yourself interested in picking up a project), make sure that you sign a contract.
 It should clearly contain who is the copyright holder and what happens to your royalties.

-Talking about writing: if you write your own book, you’ll need a writing software.
-You can use Google Docs or Reedsy Write for free on the cloud, get a Microsoft Office licence or buy every writer’s favourite: Scrivener.
-The best option for you could depend on the type of your computer and on your other preferences.
-If you decide to go for a cloud service, you never need to worry about accidentally losing your work when spilling hot chocolate over your keyboard.
-However, you might lose functionality you’d get with other apps.
-Our two favourites are Reedsy Write (because the free beautiful epub export), and Scrivener (because of its organisational tools).
+When writing your own book, you’ll need writing software.
+You can use Google Docs or Reedsy Write for free, get a Microsoft Office license, or buy the popular Scrivener.
+Be sure to double-check the type of your computer.
+If you decide to go for a cloud service, you won’t have to worry about accidentally losing your work.
+We like Reedsy Write because of the free epub export.
+We also like Scrivener because of its organizational functions.